kofiadom/Document_Understanding_App/Documentation.md

 ## 11. Lessons Learned
 - **Successful implementation of ChromaDB**
 - **Streamlit Rendering Quirks:** Streamlit's dynamic rendering model, while powerful, can sometimes lead to unexpected behavior.
 It's crucial to pay close attention to component rendering order, state updates, and the potential for unintended re-renders, especially when working with interactive elements like radio buttons.

-- **Session State Management is Key:**
-    - Carefully planning how you use `st.session_state` is essential for preventing bugs, especially when dealing with user interactions and dynamic updates.
-    - Consider using unique keys for different interaction types or contexts to avoid key collisions and unintentional overwrites.

 - **The Importance of Minimal Examples:**  When encountering persistent bugs, creating a minimal reproducible example (reprex) that isolates the issue is crucial for effective debugging.